Encore un soir

-"Encore un soir" (meaning "one more evening") is a song recorded by Canadian singer Celine Dion, released as the lead single from her French-language album of the same name, issued on 26 August 2016.
-It was written by Jean-Jacques Goldman, and produced by Goldman, Yann Macé and Luc Leroy.
-The song is dedicated to Dion's late husband René Angélil, who died in January 2016.
-"Encore un soir" garnered positive reviews from music critics and was commercially successful topping the charts in France, Quebec and the French-speaking part of Switzerland, Romandy.
-It also reached the top ten in Luxembourg and Belgium and was certified diamond in France and gold in Switzerland.
+"Encore un soir" (lit.
+'One more evening') is a song by Canadian singer Celine Dion.
+It was released on 26 August 2016 as the lead single from her French‑language album of the same name.
+Written by Jean-Jacques Goldman and produced by Goldman, Yann Macé, and Luc Leroy, the song is dedicated to Dion's husband René Angélil, who died in January 2016.
+"Encore un soir" received positive reviews from music critics and achieved significant commercial success, reaching number one in France, Quebec, and Romandy.
+It also entered the top 10 in Luxembourg and Belgium's Wallonia, and earned diamond certification in France and gold certification in Switzerland.

 Background and release

-On 22 October 2015, Dion's official website announced that the singer was "working hard" on her new French album.
-The track title, "Encore un soir", was originally unveiled on 15 January 2016 by various news outlets.
-On 17 May 2016, it was confirmed in an interview with Paris Match that the single would be available for digital download on 24 May 2016.
-The song also became available on streaming services, including YouTube and Vevo.
+On 22 October 2015, Dion's official website announced that she was "working hard" on her new French‑language album.
+The title "Encore un soir" was first reported on 15 January 2016 by several news outlets.
+On 17 May 2016, an interview with Paris Match confirmed that the single would be released for digital download on 24 May 2016.
+The song was also made available on streaming platforms, including YouTube and Vevo.

 Critical reception

-"Encore un soir" received critical acclaim from music critics.
-Nicolas Houle from La Presse wrote that "Encore un soir", written by Jean-Jacques Goldman, comes with remarkable restraint and subtlety and is without a doubt the strongest track on the album.
-Alain de Repentigny, from La Presse+ stated that the title track, an ode to life, makes an impact on the album and during the live performances as well.
-"Encore un soir" was also praised by Le Figaro, Femme Actuelle, Ciné Télé Revue, Public.fr, HollywoodLife.com and Idolator, as a touching tribute to Dion's late husband, René Angélil.
+"Encore un soir" received widespread acclaim from music critics.
+Nicolas Houle of La Presse wrote that the song, penned by Jean-Jacques Goldman, displays notable restraint and subtlety, calling it the strongest track on the album.
+Alain de Repentigny of La Presse+ described the title track as an ode to life that stands out both on the album and during the live performances.
+The song was also praised by Le Figaro, Femme Actuelle, Ciné Télé Revue, Public.fr, Hollywood Life and Idolator as a moving tribute to Dion's late husband, René Angélil.